-Cypress Counseling was founded in 2008 by Chris Carson, LCSW and McKenzie Casad, LCSW.
-We work with clients from a range of backgrounds: LGBTQ+, BIPOC, multiracial, nonbinary, cisgender, and heterosexual individuals and couples.
-We continue to expand serving a diversity of clients.
+I, Chris Carson, founded Cypress Counseling in 2008, and welcome clients from a wide range of backgrounds: LGBTQ+, BIPOC, multiracial, non-binary, cisgender, and heterosexual individuals and couples.
+My practice continues to expand in serving a diversity of clients.

-The Cypress office is located in the Fan District of Richmond, Virginia (near Virginia Commonwealth University) and sessions are offered in person in Richmond or online from any location.
+My office is located in the Fan District of Richmond, Virginia, (near Virginia Commonwealth University) and I offer sessions in person in Richmond or online from any location.

 By appointment only.
 Please expect a two to six week wait.

 We believe that people are naturally zestful and filled with joy for life, and that the natural relationship between any two human beings is loving affection, communication, and cooperation.

 My goal is to inspire clients to get curious, become aware, and accept themselves.

 This acceptance is what provides the clarity to explore our natural gifts, and discover a fresh perspective of ourselves and what we want in our relationships, work, health, sexuality, family, and spirituality.